 GDP Annual Growth Rate in Colombia averaged 3.88 percent from 2001 until 2022, reaching an all time high of 17.50 percent in the second quarter of 2021 and a record low of -15.80 percent in the second quarter of 2020.
 This page provides - Colombia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Colombia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-GDP Annual Growth Rate in Colombia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Colombia to stand at 3.50 in 12 months time.
-In the long-term, the Colombia GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Colombia is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Colombia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2023 and 2.00 percent in 2024, according to our econometric models.